FICO - Your Credit Score

-Since we live in an automated society, it should come as no surprise that your ability to repay your mortgage comes down to just one number.
+Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage boils down to a single number.

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, all of the agencies use the following to calculate your score:
+While each of the models considers a range of data available in your credit report, each agency uses the following to calculate your credit score:

-- Credit History - How many years have you had credit?
+- Your Credit History - How many years have you had credit?

-- Payment History - Do you pay your bills on time?
+- Payment History - Do you have a history of late payments?

-- Credit Card Balances - How many accounts?
-How much do you owe on your accounts?
+- Your Credit Card Balances - How many accounts do you hold, and how much do you owe?

-- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Requests for Credit - How many times have you had your credit checked for a loan?

 Did you know?
-FICO scores affect more than your ability to get a loan.
-They also affect your interest rate.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+Credit scores are used for more than just determining whether or not you qualify for a mortgage.
+Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

-Before you can improve your credit score, you must obtain your score and make certain that the credit reports from each agency are correct.
+To improve your credit score, you must obtain the reports that are used to build it.
+Of course, you need the score as well.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive to quickly get your FICO from all three agencies, along with your credit report.
-Also available are helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+It's inexpensive to quickly get your FICO score from all three reporting agencies, along with your credit report.
+They also provide helpful information and tools that help you understand how to improve your FICO score.

-You can get a free credit report once a year from the three major agencies when you visit AnnualCreditReport.com.
-These reports do not include a free score, but it's very inexpensive to get one at the same time.
+You can get a federally-mandated free credit report once a year from all three credit reporting agencies at AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.